gbouzon/ecom-project/documentation/proposal.md

 - Retrieve customer information
 - Manage customer orders (confirm, process transaction, close, retrieve)
 - Search customer database
-- Search product catalog
 - Update order status (confirmed, in progress, ready for pickup)
+- Able to cancel orders if payment does not go through

 ## Features for buyers/clients

 - Manage cart (add, delete, modify)
 - Modify information (registration, name, address, phone number, billing)
 - Add services to a "preferred" section -> able to like services and keep them in a more easily accessible tab
-- Search the application for different stores
-- Search for products of a specific store
 - See product details
 - Track order status (view confirmed, in progress and ready for pickup)
 - Able to cancel order before its status is "in progress"

 ## Total Features

-This application will comprise a total of 24 new features (not including the required ones such as registration, login, logout and 2FA).
+This application will comprise a total of 25 new features (not including the required ones such as registration, login, logout and 2FA).

 ## Allocated Time